Last Updated:2018-10-30

 In Australia our politicians and some sections of the media have not attempted to provide context and a sense of proportionality to the challenges.

-In particular, they have not sought to reafrm and reassure Australians as to the strength and resilience of Australia's institutions – the Parliament, judiciary and free media – in the face of challenges from any quarter.
+In particular, they have not sought to reaffirm and reassure Australians as to the strength and resilience of Australia's institutions – the Parliament, judiciary and free media – in the face of challenges from any quarter.
 But if you can believe that a Chinese submarine stole an Australian prime minister 51 years ago, you can believe anything.

 Geoff Raby is chairman of Geoff Raby and Associates and is a former ambassador to China.